Oil and Gas Terms Beginning with “F” — Page 3

 The solution to the diffusion equation that results when the well (inner) boundary condition is treated as a cylinder of finite radius instead of treating the well as a line source.
 Read more →

-A method of thermal recovery in which a flame front is generated in the reservoir by igniting a fire at the sandface of an injection well.
-Continuous injection of air or other gas mixture with high oxygen content will… Read more →
+Fireflooding (also called in-situ combustion or ISC) is a thermal enhanced oil recovery (EOR) method in which a flame front is generated within the reservoir by igniting the oil at the sandface of an injection well and… Read more →

 What Is Fishing in Wellbore Operations?
 Fishing encompasses the engineering design and field execution of a downhole intervention to retrieve, mill, or bypass a lost, stuck, or dropped object in the wellbore , using… Read more →